gitduckhq/vscode-extension/README.md

 # GitDuck

-GitDuck allows you to record your code combined with your screen and microphone recording.
+GitDuck is an open source tool that allows you to record your code combined with your screen and microphone.
+You can record private or public coding sessions and easily share to anyone.
+Developers are using GitDuck to:

+* Record tutorials and walkthroughs
 * Video code reviews
 * Async pair programming
 * Live coding sessions